 Instructors can impart only a fraction of the teaching.
-It is through your own devoted practice that the mysteries of the Art of Peace are brought to life ( Morihei Ueshiba ).
+It is through your own devoted practice that the mysteries of the Art of Peace are brought to life.

-Whilst mainly residing and practicing in the North West of England, he has also trained in varies countries throughout Europe as well as Hombu Dojo (Tokyo).
+Whilst mainly living and practicing in the North West of England, he has trained in varies countries throughout Europe as well as Hombu Dojo (Tokyo).

 Simon continues to study the art diligently and regularly accepts invitations to teach outside of his home dojo, where he endeavours to share experience spanning almost four decades of practice.